 - Apply style guides

 2. Machine Translation

 At this stage, the MT engine translates the source text.
-The device can be integrated into a CAT tool, it can be a client’s engine or Google Translate, among other options.
+The device can be integrated in a CAT tool, it can be a client’s engine or Google Translate, among other options.
 Depending on the project’s scope or requirements, a sample may be machine-translated to check the output.
 According to the results — and if needed — the project’s team makes adjustments in the source text or the engine.